 Author/s are encouraged to submit complete unpublished and original works which are not under review in any other journal.
 They are kindly requested to refer to the journal website: http://lghor.alzahra.ac.ir/ to register according to the instructions given.
 Once registered, each author will be provided with a username and a password enabling him/her to follow up the submission process.
 The next step is to send the paper to the journal to be considered for review.

-The manuscripts submitted to JLH should follow the latest version of APA style.
+The manuscripts submitted to Journal of Language Horizons should follow the latest version of APA style.
 Contributing author/s are advised to read this document carefully and adhere to the instructions given below before sending their papers to the Journal office.
-The article should be sent in two separate files including the title file and the manuscript file.
-The title file includes the title, author’s /authors’ name, their institutional affiliation, phone number, and the email, preferably the academic one.
+The article will be sent in two separate files including the title file and the manuscript file.
+The title file includes the title, author’s /authors’ name(s), their institutional affiliation, phone number(s), and the email, preferably the academic one.

 In case of multiple authors, indicate which one is the corresponding author.